 When allegations of online solicitation involve a minor, the penalties for a conviction can be severe.
-A Lincoln online solicitation of a minor lawyer at Berry Law Firm can review the charges you are facing and fight to get them reduced or dismissed.
+A Lincoln online solicitation of a minor lawyer at Berry Law can review the charges you are facing and fight to get them reduced or dismissed.
 By working with a sex crimes attorney on our team, you can rely on our skilled defense attorneys to protect your legal rights.

 Overview of Online Solicitation of a Minor

 According to Nebraska Revised Statutes §28-320.02, the crime of online solicitation of a minor occurs when an individual purposefully uses online channels to seek out or persuade a person under the age of 16 to participate in sexual activities.
 Even if the alleged perpetrator is actually communicating with an undercover law enforcement officer and only believes that the person they are trying to communicate with is 16 years of age or younger, they can still be charged with solicitation of a minor.